 A wise person once said, “failure to plan is planning to fail.”
-That could not be more true with your personalization initiatives.
+That could not be more true with your personalization and individualization initiatives.
 In fact, Monetate’s 2017 Personalization Development Study, which surveyed over 100 companies, found that 79% of those that exceeded revenue goals had a documented personalization strategy in place.
 Contrast that to the fact that only 31% of those that met their goals, and only 8% of those that missed their goals, had a documented strategy.

 Planning makes the difference.
 It forces action.
 Companies that exceeded their revenue goals reported that their personalization strategy was further along in its implementation than those that only met, or missed, their revenue goals.
 80% of revenue exceeders report that their strategy is in process or in advanced stages, whereas those that merely met their goals report this only 44% of the time.

 To get the most out of your personalization strategy, your plan should: